JuliaBehling/Final_Project/README.md

 >Image Here (bar graph)

 ### Dashboard
 Google Slides Link:https://docs.google.com/presentation/d/1YJOw8q1KYfBv2fAENZplOx05uxCUmpCh1kpV7dWSmP0/edit?usp=sharing
 Tableau Dashboard Link:
 We created our dashboard using Tableau's dashboard and storyboard features.
 There is a clear progression through the dashboard that tells the story of the project and the analysis we have done.
 We used Tableau to create maps of wildfires and wildfire prevention resources to compare.
 Maps and graphs are interactive in that the user may highlight or click on data points to see their individual data (e.g. fire size, fire facilities per county).
 The dashboard progresses from maps to graphs that give further context and analysis points.

-# GitHub
-## Description of Communication Protocols:
-This team has a private group in slack as well as a group text to communicate.
-Additionally, we have met via zoom meeting to complete this deliverable.